shotgunsoftware/sg-jira-bridge/docs/developer.rst

 EnableSyncingHandler
 --------------------
-A handler that controls the initial sync for a ShotGrid Task and Jira Issue when the "Sync In Jira" checkbox is toggled in ShotGrid.
+A handler that controls the initial sync for a Flow Production Tracking Task and Jira Issue when the "Sync In Jira" checkbox is toggled in Flow Production Tracking.
 It combines multiple handlers to begin the syncing process by performing a full sync each time the checkbox is toggled on.
 This allows one to manually force a re-sync if needed by just toggling the checkbox off and then on again.